Intergen-NZ/In-Memory-Locking/README.md

 var lockingService = new InMemoryLockingService(timeout);
 ```

-Then create a factor and use as below:
+Then create a factory and use as below:
 ```c#
 var lockingFactory = new InMemoryLockingFactory(lockingService);
 using(lockingFactory.ObtainLock(key))